microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-onlinemeeting.md

 `https%3A%2F%2Fteams.microsoft.com%2Fl%2Fmeetup-join%2F19%253ameeting_ZmYwZTEyYjctZjA5MS00OTkzLWJhNzEtYzFiZDVjNGE0OGFj%2540thread.v2%2F0%3Fcontext%3D%257b%2522Tid%2522%253a%2522909c6581-5130-43e9-88f3-fcb3582cde37%2522%252c%2522Oid%2522%253a%2522048c94fb-dda6-48b8-9fc8-6740ee418fb9%2522%257d`

 > [!NOTE]
-> Replace `{JoinWebUrl}` with the actual URL encoded value when you specifiy the resource.
+> Replace `{JoinWebUrl}` with the actual URL-encoded value when you specifiy the resource.
 The JoinWebURL for the meeting is included in the **joinWebUrl** property of the [onlineMeeting](/graph/api/resources/onlineMeeting) resource, or in the Teams client for a meeting.

 ### Subscription payload sample